-Minimum height requirements for vessels <12 m in D and E operational areas Watertight and weathertight components Position 1 Position 2 No direct access leading below Normally closed at sea (regardless of position) Shell openings (non-opening portlights, windows and other miscellaneous small openings) 200 mm above the deepest loaded waterline Escape hatch coaming heights Must be located a minimum of 500 mm above the deepest loaded waterline or must have a minimum coaming height of 100 mm and in both cases must meet the requirements of clause 4.7(6).
+Minimum height requirements for vessels 12 m - < 24 in A, B Extended, B, and C operational areas Watertight and weathertight components Position 1 Position 2 No direct access leading below the weather deck Normally closed at sea (regardless of position) Shell openings (non-opening portlights, windows and other miscellaneous small openings) 500 mm above the deepest loaded waterline Escape hatch coaming heights Must be located a minimum of 1000 mm above the deepest loaded waterline or have a minimum coaming height of 300 mm and in both cases must meet the requirements of clause 4.7(6).
 Adequate protection must be provided for escape purpose in all foreseeable environmental conditions if using a flush hatch.
-Note Any escape hatch will need to consider the installation location and the risk of boarding seas in all environmental conditions of operation, large amounts of green water will impede escape and place the vessel at flooding risk.
+NOTE Any escape hatch will need to consider the installation location and the risk of boarding seas in all environmental conditions of operation, large amounts of green water will impede escape and place the vessel at flooding risk.
 Other deck hardware and fittings also need to be considered to allow for a person to safety and swiftly escape unimpeded.
-Machinery access hatch coaming heights 100 mm 100 mm Flush Flush Other hatches 100 mm Flush Flush Flush Door and access sill heights to enclosed spaces 100 mm Minimum to provide seal Ventilator heights 375 mm Air Pipe heights 375 mm
+Machinery access hatch coaming heights 300 mm 200 mm Flush Flush Other hatches 200 mm Flush Flush Flush Door and access sill heights 300 mm 200 mm Minimum to o provide seal ^{1, 3} Ventilator heights 600 2 mm 375 2 mm 375 2 mm Air Pipe heights 760 2 mm 450 2 mm 450 2 mm

-Table 4 Watertight and weathertight components for vessels of at least 12 m and less than 24 m in offshore waters
+Table 4Watertight and weathertight components for vessels of at least 12 mand less than 24 m in offshore waters